zero-to-mastery/resources/CSSResources.md

 - [MDN Web Docs - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): This provides many links to learning CSS and also has its own resources which can start with the basics and then become advanced.

+- [Euismod](https://www.euismod.dev): This website is to help people learn CSS grid in an interactive fashion.

 ## CSS Games

 - [CSS diner](https://flukeout.github.io/): A fun in-browser game to help you learn and practice CSS selectors.